jsignell/intake-blog/gui/README.md

 [GUI docs](https://intake.readthedocs.io/en/latest/gui.html).

 ## How it works (hint: Panel!)
-The intake GUI is build using the latest project in the [PyViz](https://pyviz.org)
+The intake GUI is built using the latest project in the [PyViz](https://pyviz.org)
 ecosystem: [Panel](https://panel.pyviz.org).
 Panel provides a composable dashboarding solution for displaying plots, images, tables, or text and widgets for interacting with them.
 Panel works both in a Jupyter notebook and in a standalone secure web server